-It is essential, as mentioned above, to prepare the skin by an appropriate cleansing procedure.
-The materials chosen for routine care and cleansing discussed above should be assembled, and an appropriate setting such as the ICU or Operating theatre should be used.
+It is essential, as mentioned above, to prepare the skin with an appropriate cleansing procedure.
+The materials chosen for routine care and cleansing discussed above should be assembled, and an appropriate setting such as the ICU or operating theatre should be used.

-Once these preparations have been made, the patient should be appropriately informed and consented if awake, and the dressing change or other care should be performed using ASNTT with minimal delays to avoid leaving the site uncovered.
+Once these preparations have been made, the patient should be appropriately informed and consented if awake, and the dressing change or other care should be performed using an aseptic non-touch technique with minimal delays to avoid leaving the site uncovered.

 The care of a central line includes routine inspection and dressing changes.
 The dressing changes allow a more detailed site inspection and cleansing of the skin/site.
 How often these changes are done is a matter of contention; there has been a benefit demonstrated by 48 hourly dressing changes with the use of chlorhexidine washes at every change compared to similar care at 7-day intervals.
 However, more frequent than 48 hourly changes are not associated with any improvement.